oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

   does not provide a good fallback.

 ## Open Questions
-* Would it be worthwhile to add our own implementation of `atomic_ref` for C++17?
-I believe this would require specializations for each of our supported compilers.

 * What is the overhead of atomics in general in this case and does the overhead there make them inherently worse than merely having extra copies of the histogram and accumulating?